 Chief Financial OfficerMr.
-Harris joined BBSI in September 2016 as Controller.
-He was promoted to Executive Director of Accounting and Finance in March 2018.
+Harris joined BBSI in September 2016 as Controller and was promoted to Executive Director of Accounting and Finance in March 2018.
+In 2020 Mr. Harris was promoted again to the role of Chief Financial Officer.
 Prior to joining the Company, Mr. Harris served as Controller for Holland Partner Group from 2015 to 2016.
 Previously, Mr. Harris spent nine years with PricewaterhouseCoopers in various roles in the United States and Australia where he supported publicly traded and large privately held companies.
 Mr. Harris is a certified public accountant and received a BBA with a specialization in finance and accounting from Washington State University.

-James joined BBSI from Cozen O’Connor, a nationally recognized full-service law firm, with more than 750 attorneys in 29 cities, where he co-chaired the Insurance Corporate and Regulatory Practice.
-He has more than 25 years of legal experience representing clients in a cross section of industries.
+Mr. Potts joined BBSI from Cozen O’Connor, a nationally recognized full-service law firm, with more than 750 attorneys in 29 cities, where he co-chaired the Insurance Corporate and Regulatory Practice.
+He has more than 25 years of legal experience representing clients in a cross-section of industries.